yt-dlp/yt-dlp/CONTRIBUTING.md

                 # TODO more properties (see yt_dlp/extractor/common.py)
             }
     ```
-5. Add an import in [`yt_dlp/extractor/extractors.py`](yt_dlp/extractor/extractors.py).
+1. Add an import in [`yt_dlp/extractor/extractors.py`](yt_dlp/extractor/extractors.py).
-6. Run `python test/test_download.py TestDownload.test_YourExtractor`.
+1. Run `python test/test_download.py TestDownload.test_YourExtractor`.
 This *should fail* at first, but you can continually re-run it until you're done.
 If you decide to add more than one test, the tests will then be named `TestDownload.test_YourExtractor`, `TestDownload.test_YourExtractor_1`, `TestDownload.test_YourExtractor_2`, etc. Note that tests with `only_matching` key in test's dict are not counted in.
 You can also run all the tests in one go with `TestDownload.test_YourExtractor_all`
+1. Make sure you have atleast one test for your extractor.
+Even if all videos covered by the extractor are expected to be inaccessible for automated testing, tests should still be added with a `skip` parameter indicating why the purticular test is disabled from running.
-7. Have a look at [`yt_dlp/extractor/common.py`](yt_dlp/extractor/common.py) for possible helper methods and a [detailed description of what your extractor should and may return](yt_dlp/extractor/common.py#L91-L426).
+1. Have a look at [`yt_dlp/extractor/common.py`](yt_dlp/extractor/common.py) for possible helper methods and a [detailed description of what your extractor should and may return](yt_dlp/extractor/common.py#L91-L426).
 Add tests and code for as many as you want.
-8. Make sure your code follows [yt-dlp coding conventions](#yt-dlp-coding-conventions) and check the code with [flake8](https://flake8.pycqa.org/en/latest/index.html#quickstart):
+1. Make sure your code follows [yt-dlp coding conventions](#yt-dlp-coding-conventions) and check the code with [flake8](https://flake8.pycqa.org/en/latest/index.html#quickstart):

         $ flake8 yt_dlp/extractor/yourextractor.py

-9. Make sure your code works under all [Python](https://www.python.org/) versions claimed supported by yt-dlp, namely all currently supported versions of Python, 3.6+.
-Backward Compatability is NOT required for older versions of Python.
+1. Make sure your code works under all [Python](https://www.python.org/) versions supported by yt-dlp, namely CPython and PyPy for Python 3.6 and above.
+Backward compatability is not required for even older versions of Python.
-10. When the tests pass, [add](https://git-scm.com/docs/git-add) the new files and [commit](https://git-scm.com/docs/git-commit) them and [push](https://git-scm.com/docs/git-push) the result, like this:
+1. When the tests pass, [add](https://git-scm.com/docs/git-add) the new files, [commit](https://git-scm.com/docs/git-commit) them and [push](https://git-scm.com/docs/git-push) the result, like this:

         $ git add yt_dlp/extractor/extractors.py
         $ git add yt_dlp/extractor/yourextractor.py
         $ git commit -m '[yourextractor] Add extractor'
         $ git push origin yourextractor

-11. Finally, [create a pull request](https://help.github.com/articles/creating-a-pull-request).
+1. Finally, [create a pull request](https://help.github.com/articles/creating-a-pull-request).
 We'll then review and merge it.

 In any case, thank you very much for your contributions!